Grifo89/Apple_Clone/README.md

-# Apple_Clone
-This is a clone from an old Apple Website https://web.archive.org/web/20140301004610/http://www.apple.com/

-# Project: Apple Clone
+# Project: Apple Clone 🍎

 This is the project of the Main HTML/CSS curriculum at [Microverse](https://www.microverse.org/) This assignment consists of making a clone of a New [Old Apple Website](https://web.archive.org/web/20140301004610/http://www.apple.com/).